 Pet First Aid Kit

 Although human first aid kits have many supplies that will work for pet emergencies, they don’t have everything you’ll need to help your pet in a critical situation.
-Either purchase a cat or dog first aid kit (affiliate link) or assemble your own with these supplies:
+Either purchase a cat or dog first aid kit or assemble your own with these supplies:

 - Gauze sponges